nisportal/IT-Documentation/New Documentation/Structure/Readme.md

 - It should be reliable: if a certain type of information is not available in the expected location, this should mean it does not exist

+- no spaces in folder or file names

+- Avoid Broad And Redundant Folder Names

 ## Verification - how to verify that the structure is good
 - If I'm a new member joining the team, how can I get started on a specific task for a particular application or solution?